-If, however, you are already taking sleeping pills, it's vital that you do not discontinue their use abruptly.
+If you are already taking sleeping meds, it's vital that you do not discontinue their use abruptly.
 Gradually tapering the dose under professional supervision can help you prevent rebound insomnia.
-Cognitive Behavioral Therapy can also help.
+Try reducing your dose a little more each week.

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

 CBT-I is a proven and completely natural technique that can help you overcome insomnia and stay on track as you stop relying on sleeping medications.
 It may also help you avoid taking sleeping pills to begin with.
 CBT-I is the better alternative to sleeping medications as it is equally effective in the short term and more effective in the long term.14

 CBT-I is a form of talking therapy that focuses on the idea that our thoughts, habits, and emotions are connected and influence one another and our sleep.
 Challenging your thoughts, changing habits, and being more accepting of feelings can help you through any difficult phases while discontinuing your sleeping medication.

 Roehrs, T., Vogel, G., & Roth, T. (1990).
 Rebound insomnia: its determinants and significance.
 The American journal of medicine, 88(3A), 39S–42S. https://doi.org/10.1016/s0002-9343(13)80001-0